Hasbro, Inc. (HAS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with losses related to Hasbro, Inc. ("Hasbro" or the "Company") (NASDAQ: HAS ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Jan.
+6, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Hasbro, Inc. ("Hasbro" or the "Company") (NASDAQ: HAS ).

-BEFORE JANUARY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE JANUARY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?